Waterloo & City line: 2006 refurbishment

 Between April and September 2006, the line was closed for five months for a £40 million upgrade by Metronet.
 The work included refurbishment of the tunnels, platforms and depot, full replacement of the track and signalling, and repainting and refurbishment of the trains.
 Four new 75 hp battery-powered locomotives, named Walter, Lou, Anne and Kitty, were built by Clayton Equipment in Derby to haul materials and plant along the line during the closure.
 These works were expected to boost rush-hour capacity by 25% and line capability by 12%.
 It was also claimed that the average journey would be up to 40 seconds shorter.

 During the 2012 Summer Olympics and 2012 Summer Paralympics between late July and early September 2012, trains ran on Sundays to cope with the demand for travel in the City.

-In the late 2010s, a new entrance at Bank station was constructed at Bloomberg's new London headquarters, providing direct access to the line via four new escalators and two lifts – providing step free access to the Waterloo and City line platforms.
-Although step free access is available at Bank, there is no step free access at Waterloo – and therefore the line does not have step free access.
+In the late 2010s, a new entrance at Bank station was constructed at Bloomberg's new London headquarters, providing direct access to the line via four new escalators and two lifts, and step-free access to the Waterloo and City line platforms.
+However, although step-free access is available at Bank, lift access is only available from the alighting platform at Waterloo, while the boarding platform is only accessible via steep ramps that do not meet accessibility standards.
+As a result, although the line can be accessed without steps in both directions, the line is only officially considered as having step-free access when travelling from Bank to Waterloo.

 Closure during the COVID-19 pandemic

 In March 2020, following the UK government's implementation of lockdown restricting all non-essential travel due to the COVID-19 pandemic, the Waterloo & City line was suspended.
 The service remained suspended for 15 months, due to the low level of travel demand on the line, and TfL prioritising the use of train operators on the busier Central line.

 TfL stated that they did not expect to reopen the line until demand increased, despite calls from business groups in August 2020 to reopen the line to serve returning office workers.
 By March 2021, TfL stated that they expected the line to return to operation in May or June 2021, observing that services could be restarted at short notice if required.
 In May 2021, it was announced that the line would reopen from 21 June 2021.
 The line reopened ahead of schedule on 4 June 2021, initially operating a peak hour only service on weekday mornings and evenings, before expanding to a full timetable on weekdays in November 2021.
 It was noted that Saturday services will not be reintroduced for the "foreseeable future", with TfL stating that ridership on a Saturday pre pandemic was around one-sixth of an average weekday.
 The line remains closed on Sundays, as previously.
+In 2026, the City of London Corporation lobbied TfL to restore Saturday services, as part of efforts to encourage visitors to the City at weekends.